chanei/innosctiptaTakehome/README.md

 ## Execution

+After cloning the project, make sure to create an env file locally and copy the variables from .env.example and fill their values respectively

 The project is executed using docker and here is how it is run and accessed:
 - ```docker compose up --build```